Liouvillian topology and nonreciprocal dynamics in open Floquet chains: Open quantum system

 \subsection{Winding number and transport}

-Similar to the non-Hermitian case, we define the transferred charge by $\bar C_n(p) = \frac{1}{p} \expval{x - n}_{\rho_n(pT)}$.
+Similar to the non-Hermitian case [cf.~Eq.~\eqref{eq:Cbar}], we define the transferred charge over $p$ Floquet periods by $\bar C(p)=\bar C_n(p) = \frac{1}{p} \expval{x - n}_{\rho_n(pT)}$, which is independent of $n$ due to translational invariance under periodic boundary condition, and use the shorthand notation $\bar C = \bar C(1)$ for the single Floquet period transferred charge.
 In the Fourier transformed space, this can be written as (see Appendix~\ref{app:transferred_charge} for the derivation)

-One can see that the specific structure of $\bar C$ which allowed the existence of the fundamental relation ($\bar C = \frac{W}{2}$) arises from the Kronecker product structure of the Floquet operator in the non-Hermitian case which is destroyed in the fully open case.
+One can see that the specific structure of $\bar C$ that allows the existence of the fundamental relation ($\bar C = \frac{W}{2}$) arises from the Kronecker product structure of the Floquet operator in the non-Hermitian case [$\F^\mathrm{NH} = F \otimes F^*$, see Eq.~\eqref{eqn:F_product}].
+The inclusion of quantum jumps breaks this specific structure and thus the fundamental relation does not hold anymore.
+However, as we will see below, the topological winding number still approximately captures the transport properties of the system.

-Figure \ref{fig:local_transport} shows the winding number, the transferred charge and the time-evolution of a single unpolarized fermion placed in the middle of the dissipative quantum chain.
-We observe the appearance of a new topological phase around $\beta = 0$ and $\gamma \approx 5.2$, expanding rapidly toward $\beta \to 0.5$ with increasing $\gamma$ (see Fig.~\ref{fig:local_transport}(a)).
-Note that this topological phase follows from dominant behavior of an outlier while the one on the right side comes from the collective winding of the outlier and the bulk states.
-Thus, the left-hand-side topological phase cannot exist without the quantum jumps and the right-hand-side topological phase can be seen as not being destroyed by quantum jumps but a remainder of the non-Hermitian topological phase.
-We thus claim to have found a \emph{quantum jump induced topology} (cf.~Fig.~\ref{fig:specLambda}).
-As one can see, the topological phases are characterized by winding numbers with opposite sign which is also supported by both, the skin effect and the transport properties as one can see below.
+Figure \ref{fig:local_transport} shows the winding number, the transferred charge $\bar{C}(p)$ for $p=1$ and $p=5$, and the time evolution of a single unpolarized fermion placed in the middle of the dissipative quantum chain.
+We observe the appearance of an additional topological phase around $\beta = 0$ and $\gamma \approx 5.2$, expanding rapidly toward $\beta \to 0.5$ with increasing $\gamma$ [see Fig.~\ref{fig:local_transport}(a)].
+We note that the topological phase on the left is governed by the dominant contribution of a single outlier, whereas the topological phase on the right arises from the collective winding of the outlier and the bulk states.
+Consequently, the former cannot exist without quantum jumps, while the latter persists in their presence as a remnant of the underlying non-Hermitian topological phase.
+We thus find a \emph{quantum-jump-induced topology} (cf.~Fig.~\ref{fig:specLambda}).
+As one can see, the topological phases are characterized by winding numbers with opposite sign, which is also supported by both the steady-state localization and the transport properties, as shown below.